 - Official URL of the system

 Our interactive submarinecablemap.com is currently sponsored by Aqua Comms.

 Why doesn’t the map show information on each cable’s capacity?

-We track both the lit and potential capacity of cables along with information about the number of fiber pairs on various segments of cables as part of our Global Bandwidth Research Service.
+We track both the lit and potential capacity of cables along with information about the number of fiber pairs on various segments of cables as part of our Transport Networks Research Service.